 Our Board of Directors has three standing Committees: an Executive Committee, an Audit Committee and a Compensation Committee.
-During the year ended December 31, 1999, the Board of Directors held a total of five meetings.
+During the year ended December 31, 2000, the Board of Directors held a total of seven meetings.

 The Executive Committee is responsible for those duties delegated to it by the Board of Directors.
 The Executive Committee consists of Alyn R. Holt, Robert E. Matthiessen and Daniel J. Graham.
-The Executive Committee did not meet during 1999.
+The Executive Committee did not meet during 2000.

 The Audit Committee reviews the results and scope of the audit and other services provided by our independent auditors.
-The Audit Committee consists of Stuart F. Daniels, Ph.D., Richard O. Endres, Gregory W. Slayton and James J. Greed, Jr. (who joined the Audit Committee In May 2000).
-The Audit Committee held two meetings during 1999.
+The Audit Committee currently consists of Richard O. Endres, Gregory W. Slayton and James J. Greed, Jr. (who joined the Audit Committee in May 2000).
+Stuart F. Daniels, Ph.D. was also a member of the Audit Committee until his resignation on April 17, 2001.
+The Audit Committee held two meetings during 2000.

-The Compensation Committee makes determinations concerning salaries and incentive compensation for our executive officers and administers our 1997 Stock Plan with respect to key employees, other option agreements and the awarding of bonuses.
+The Compensation Committee makes determinations concerning salaries and incentive compensation for our executive officers and administers our 1997 Stock Plan with respect to key employees and other option agreements.
 The Compensation Committee consists of Stuart F. Daniels, Ph.D., Richard O. Endres, Alyn R. Holt, Gregory W. Slayton and James J. Greed, Jr. (who joined the Compensation Committee in May 2000).
-The Compensation Committee held one meeting during 1999.
+The Compensation Committee held seven meetings during 2000.